Kaustubhsutar/PowerBI-HR-Analytics/README.md

 ---

-## 🛡️ License
+# 🛡️ License

 This project is licensed under the MIT License.

-You are free to use, modify, and share this project with proper attribution.
+Feel free to use, modify, and share with proper attribution.

 ---